cyclejs-community/component-combinators/README.md

 ## Dynamically changing list of items

-The following implementation corresponds to :
+The following implementation corresponds to:

 - Functional specifications
     - display a list of cards reflecting input information from a card database
-    - a pagination section allows to display X cards at a time
+    - a pagination section allows displaying X cards at a time
 - Technical specifications
-    - `Card` is parameterized by its card content, and is in charge of implementing the card logic
+    - `Card` is parameterized by its card content and is in charge of implementing the card logic
     - `Pagination` is in charge of the page number change logic

 ```javascript